Universal stability of coherently diffusive 1D systems with respect to decoherence: Discussion

+In summary, we give a new light to the hypothesis, promoted for biological systems~\cite{vattay2014quantum,Kau19}, that being at the edge of chaos is favorable to charge or excitonic transport.
+Indeed chaos can lead to diffusion~\cite{Lau87} and, hence, to a quantum dynamics extremely robust with respect to environmental noise.
+In perspective, it would be interesting to analyze further signatures of intrinsic quantum diffusion in realistic biological systems in order to establish the functional relevance of our findings.
+We conjecture that quantum diffusion is a most relevant feature of Nature's \textit{poised realm}.

-\acknowledgements{HMP thanks D. Chialvo for introducing S. Kauffman to him.
-GLC thanks E. Sadurni and A. Mendez-Bermudez for useful discussions.
+\acknowledgements{FB and GLC thank L. Fallani and J. Parravicini for suggestion of the experimental realization of decoherence in cold atomic lattices.
+HMP thanks D. Chialvo for introducing S. Kauffman to him.
+GLC thanks E. Sadurni and A. Méndez-Bermudez for useful discussions.
 The work of FSLN and HMP was possible by the support of CONICET, SeCyT-UNC and FonCyT.
+Supercomputing time for this work was provided by CCAD (Centro de Computación de Alto Desempeño de la Universidad Nacional de Córdoba).
 FB and GLC acknowledge support by the Iniziativa Specifica INFN-DynSysMath.
-This work has been financially supported by the Catholic University of Sacred Heart and by MIUR within the Project No. PRIN 20172H2SC4. }
+This work has been financially supported by the Catholic University of Sacred Heart.
+GLC acknowledges support by PNRR MUR project PE0000023-NQSTI.}

 \onecolumngrid